You have an amazing product and a website. You might even be blessed by word of mouth on social media. But why aren’t customers buying your product?

 You’ll waste fewer resources on things that won’t work by matching your actions to the stage your customer is in.

-Understanding the customer journey provides a strong foundation to develop the customer experience.
+Understanding the journey and all your customer touchpoints provides a strong foundation to develop the customer experience.
 Delivering on that experience will turn a prospect into a fan that tells other people about you.

 So how do you figure out your customer’s journey?
 The general stages of the customer journey are the same for any business.
 Your - what needs drive them to your product or service—will shape the details for your brand.